 - Loss of energy and fatigue

-Withdrawal from meth can be very unpleasant and may compel users to relapse in an attempt to relieve symptoms.
+Tweaking is dangerous and withdrawing from meth can be very unpleasant and may compel users to relapse in an attempt to relieve symptoms.
 Participating in a medically supervised detox program, however, can ensure that symptoms are managed and relapse is prevented.

 Ideally, successful medical detox should be followed by a long-term stay at a residential rehab program or participation in a structured and intensive outpatient program.